 “Transwestern’s Sun Devil pipeline project will provide new gas transportation capacity from the rapidly growing Rocky Mountain and San Juan gas supply basins to the capacity-constrained Phoenix and Southern California markets, ” said Steve Harris, vice president of Transwestern Pipeline commercial group.
 “Sun Devil is an important project that will serve the gas-fired electric generation market in Arizona, which is the second largest growth market in the U.S.”

-To understand the needs and concerns of the citizens of Arizona who will be affected by the Sun Devil project, TW initiate a and environmental , Sun Devil project
+To understand the needs and concerns of the citizens of Arizona who will be affected by the Sun Devil project, TW will initiate a community and environmental outreach effort to ensure open communication between the company, governmental oversight bodies, and members of the community during the Sun Devil project-review period, through construction of the pipeline, and after the project is in service.

 TW is working with shippers to finalize transportation agreements and expects to file its Sun Devil application with the Federal Energy Regulatory Commission early next year.